realA10001986/Dash-Gauges/DIY/README.md

 Main connectors (red numbers):
 - Red_1: 5V input for analog gauges and electronics
-- Red_2: 12V input for digital gauges (DG+ pin) and electronics ("+" pin)
+- Red_2: 12V input for digital gauges ("DG+"/"-" pins) and electronics ("+"/"-" pins)
 - Red_3: Time Travel button: To trigger a time travel, "TT" and "3V3" must be shorted.
 - Red_4: Door switches: Switches need to connect "C" and "1" for door 1, and "C" and "2" for door 2.

 Power supply:

-The electronics can be run off 5V or 12V.
+The electronics can be run off 5V or 12V ("+"/"-" pins).
 If you are using analog gauges only, the choice is yours.

 Digital gauges, as well as connecting anything to connector green_6, require 12V on the "DG+" pin of the 12V power connector [red_2].
 If you want to power everything with 12V, bridge the "+" and "DG+" pins of connector red_2 with a short wire, as indicated on the silkscreen.